zonxa/seal/docs/index.md

 - **Seamless access:** Applications can interact with Seal key servers using software development kits (SDKs).
 The [typescript SDK](https://www.npmjs.com/package/@mysten/seal) is available through npm.

 !!! note
-    Refer to the [verified key servers](Pricing.md#verified-key-servers) for a list of available key servers in different environments.
-If you’re interested in operating one, reach out to the Sui Foundation or Mysten Labs team.
+    Refer to the [verified key servers](./Pricing.md#verified-key-servers) for a list of available key servers in different environments.
+If you’re interested in operating one, reach out to Sui Foundation or the Mysten Labs team.

 ## Use cases